junxit/us-congress-bills-111/metadata.md

 - Rep. Marchant, Kenny [R-TX-24] (M001158)
 - Rep. Granger, Kay [R-TX-12] (G000377)
 - Rep. Smith, Lamar [R-TX-21] (S000583)
+- Rep. Burgess, Michael C. [R-TX-26] (B001248)
+- Rep. Gohmert, Louie [R-TX-1] (G000552)
+- Rep. Barton, Joe [R-TX-6] (B000213)
+- Rep. Paul, Ron [R-TX-14] (P000583)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2009-06-15 — [House 111-1-337](votes/house-111-1-0337.md) — On Motion to Suspend the Rules and Pass — **Passed** (374–0)

 ## Actions

 - 2009-05-07 — Introduced in House
 - 2009-05-07 — Introduced in House
 - 2009-05-07 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported by Unanimous Consent.
+- 2009-06-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-06-15 — Considered as unfinished business. (consideration: CR H6780)
+- 2009-06-15 — Considered under suspension of the rules. (consideration: CR H6757-6758)
+- 2009-06-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2325.
+- 2009-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-15 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2009-06-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 374 - 0 (Roll no. 337). (text: CR H6757)
+- 2009-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 374 - 0 (Roll no. 337).(text: CR H6757)